sueszli/uwaterloos-sunshines/docs/report.md

 - Keep the length to 3/4 to 1 A4 page.

 This stage is dedicated to data wrangling and information retreival which involves combining multiple datasets, cleaning the data, and ensuring its quality.
 The primary goal is to prepare the data for further analysis and visualization, addressing any issues that may arise during the process.
 It is the foundation for the subsequent stages of the data science pipeline in which insights are derived and models are built.

-The accompanying code for this stage can be found in the `wrangle.py` script located in the `src` directory of the project repository.

 <!--